Eligarf/stealthy/README.md

 A toggle named 'Active Spot' is available under token controls to suspend adding of the Spot condition as the GM sees fit.
 Toggling it off will also clear out all Spot effects.

-- dnd5e
-  - Stealthy's default Spot effect has a one turn/six second duration.
-This isn't from RAW, but is an approximation I've chosen that seems to work well in my games.
-  - The initial stored Perception value from the roll uses passive Perception as a floor.*

 ![perception](https://user-images.githubusercontent.com/16523503/209989470-aac2bdb4-fee4-44c0-a6b7-916e69353081.gif)
 ![control](https://user-images.githubusercontent.com/16523503/210176825-3fcb3183-81db-4f64-836a-81f29199b580.png)